Socialist Party of Great Britain: Current situation

 The SPGB is vehemently anti-Leninist and protects its identity against the Socialist Party (SPEW), as the Trotskyist Militant group is now known.
 In propaganda and publicity material, the SPGB often styles itself as The Socialist Party whilst SPEW uses Socialist Party (without the definite article) and contests elections as Socialist Alternative.

 The party was founded at an inaugural meeting of 142 members.
 In 2000, the party membership stood at around 500 (although there are some indications that the figure may now be lower).
 Around 150 members regularly take part in party elections and polls.
+As of 2022, the party's membership stood around 300.

 In 2005, the party produced a film called Capitalism and Other Kids' Stuff.

+As of 2022, the party was reported to have £2.6m in reserves: with a property worth £1,300,000, £800,000 in investment funds, and £400,000 in cash.
+The party spent £80,000 in 2021 on political activities, and £114,055 in 2022 for the same.

 Elections

 The SPGB has contested most general elections since 1945, contesting one to ten constituencies.
 It has not yet obtained the post-1985: 5% of local votes threshold (nor pre-1985: 12.5%) to retain any political deposits.
 The party also occasionally fields candidates for European, Welsh and local elections.

+Only the constituency vote was contested, not the regional vote.
+The percentage provided only refers to the overall constituency vote.